djhouseknecht/csis-408/monthly-budget/README.md

 - Docker (what version?)

 #### Instructions
+Start Rest using docker:
+1. `docker build . -t project-2`
+2. `
 1. Pull down the project onto your locally machine
 2. Right click on the `csis-408/tic-tac-toe/index.html` file and select `Open With`
 3. Select to open with Chrome
 4. Play the game in your broswer!

+# TODO's (dev notes)
+- [ ] .dockerignore files
+- [ ] Docker commands to test the apps

 ## Notes on the Project

+### Project
+- Docker was used to build, test, and deploy the projects
 ### Data Source
 - H2 file storage
 - Flyway migration
 ### Java Backend
 - Spring boot
+- Maven build
+- Docker
 - security
 - Tests
 - swagger